 We arrived in Notting Hill late on a Saturday afternoon and wished we had been able to give it more time.
 There is a lot to explore here.
 We spent our limited time at the Portobello Road market is a mash-up of antiques, vintage clothes, original maker items, food vendors and some activities for younger kids.

-In addition to the street vendors, there are plenty of pubs and cafés along Portolbello road and the streets around it.
-Unfortunately there was a huge rugby game happening that night and most pubs were full to brim with the crowds watching it.
+In addition to the street vendors, there are plenty of pubs and cafés along Portolbello Road and the streets around it.
+Unfortunately, there was a huge rugby game happening that night and most pubs were full to the brim with the crowds watching it.

-I’m not sure I would recommend for every family.
-But Rich and I really enjoyed the food and friendly service, and thought it was the perfect last-night-of-vacation treat. it was worth improvising a bit to feed our picky child.
+I wouldn’t recommend it for every family.
+But Rich and I really enjoyed the food and friendly service, and thought it was the perfect last-night-of-vacation treat.
+It was worth improvising a bit to feed our picky child.

 Shoreditch

 We also had a fun day exploring Shoreditch and Spitalfields, which offer up a lot of fun things to do.
-They’re full of ethnic food, cheap cafés, lots of street art and an ecclectic group of shops and markets
+They’re full of ethnic food, cheap cafés, lots of street art and an eclectic group of shops and markets.

 We started at the Shoreditch BoxPark, a collection of quirky shops and food vendors set up in a pile of shipping containers.
 Upstairs there is a food court set up around common tables.